ninjasphere/ninjasphere-snappy/docs/TESTING.md

 * Check that gestures are working
 * Check the LED matrix is working

-# setup
+# SETUP

 Ninja blocks provides a firmware archive which needs to be downloaded and installed on a factory sphere.

 See flashing document.

-# test plan
+# TEST PLAN

+## Connecting to a Network

 Once the sphere is imaged it is ready to be configured.

 * Plug in the mini USB cable to the sphere and connect this to a laptop.
 To access the device you can either use screen or putty.
+One thing to note is the screen command below is using the device as detected on my OSX laptop, this will be different on Linux platforms.

 ```
 screen /dev/tty.usbmodem1411 115200